OpenLocalizationOrg/PowerShell-Docs.zh-cn/dsc/partialConfigs.md

-# PowerShell Desired State Configuration partial configurations Test Dependency 视频
+# PowerShell Desired State Configuration partial configurations Test Dependency

 >Applies To: Windows PowerShell 5.0

-In PowerShell 5.0, Desired State Configuration (DSC) allows configurations to be delivered in fragments and from multiple sources.
+在 PowerShell 5.0, Desired State Configuration (DSC) allows configurations to be delivered in fragments and from multiple sources.
 The Local Configuration Manager (LCM) on the target node puts the fragments together before applying them as a single configuration.
 This capability allows sharing control of configuration between teams or individuals.
 For example, if two or more teams of developers are collaborating on a service, they might each want to create configurations to manage their part of the service.
 Each of these configurations could be pulled from different pull servers, and they could be added at different stages of development.
 Partial configurations also allow different individuals or teams to control different aspects of configuring nodes without having to coordinate the editing of a single configuration document.
 For example, one team might be responsible for deploying a VM and operating system, while another team might deploy other applications and services on that VM.
 With partial configurations, each team can create its own configuration, without either of them being unnecessarily complicated.

 You can use partial configurations in push mode, pull mode, or a combination of the two.